 If you’re shipping an item, check whether the billing and delivery postcodes match.
 If they don’t match, ask your customer why.
 Their answer should make practical sense.
 If it doesn’t, refund the payment.

 If something seems off about a buyer, you can always provide a refund.
 Some sellers believe that it is easier to give a refund when they suspect fraud rather than run the risk of a fraud chargeback.
-Where possible, always try to take payments with the customer present.
+The time, effort and black mark against your name in the eyes of the issuing credit card company doesn’t seem worth it when a refund can be given in a few clicks, in either case, the sale is lost.

 Third party e-commerce platforms (such as Bigcommerce, Weebly and Ecwid) may offer additional solutions such as Signifyd to minimise your risk.
 While we currently don’t offer this option, you may be able to find a solution on these platforms that works best for your business.